TaplierShiru/PacMan/README.md

 # Pac Man
-Trying to do Pac-Man
+Simple implementation of Pac-Man on Godot engine.
-Made on Godot engine.
 For playing Pac-Man run launchPac-Man.exe